FIWARE/tutorials.Big-Data-Spark/README.md

 #### Example 1 with NGSI-LD:

-This example makes use of the NGSILDSource in order to receive notifications from the Orion Context Broker.
+This example makes use of the NGSILDReceiver in order to receive notifications from the Orion Context Broker.
 Instead of NGSI v2 messages now it will log NGSI-LD messages.
 There is only change:

 ```scala
 ...